 9. Performs various bindery operations including, but not limited to, folding, cutting, bookbinding, padding, laminating, and shrink-wrapping.

 10. Utilizes digital printing software for desktop publishing, addressing mail pieces, and variable data printing.

 11. Monitors daily sales and submits weekly and monthly sales reports and reports of purchases.

-13. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Printing Services Manager.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Printing Services Manager.

 The Copy Center Supervisor is supervised by the Printing Services Manager and supervises full and part-time employees, student workers, and graduate assistants.

 Level 2 - 100 Points: The job requires a high school diploma or equivalent.